hansklav/Oberon-keyboard-tweaks/README.md

 ```
 <br>

-### Using the cursor control characters in other modules
+## Using the cursor control characters in text viewers

 After changing the keyboard table, add the following line to the constant declaration of `Input.Mod` (use the ASCII codes that you chose for the arrow keys):
 ```